Since 2010, SPACE has been running 12 artist studios at Arlington homeless people’s hostel in Camden.

 Participants learn about art and artists, and acquire new skills alongside personal development outcomes such as increased confidence, self-esteem, self-discipline, relaxation and well-being.
 Arlington staff and support workers are invited to drop in for their own enjoyment.

-As well as workshops, the programme organises free trips to exhibitions in partnership with Tate, Whitechapel Gallery, V&A, Royal Academy and the British Museum.
+As well as workshops, the programme organises free trips to exhibitions.

 The Creative Space annual exhibition and SPACE Open Studios event takes place in October.